 Both bedrooms link into a large family bathroom with bath and shower over, toilet and handbasin.

-Up the light, bright staircase to the first floor
+Up the light, bright staircase to the first floor:

 Bedroom 3: The master bedroom is simply breathtaking with a king-sized 4-poster bed at the centre of the room flanked by two circular windows.
 One end of the room features an attractive curved wall which hides a shower and toilet behind glazed doors.
-A pedestal basin makes a lovely feature.
-This room makes a particularly dramatic impact and a very special place to stay.

 Yellow Drama shares a separate driveway behind the property with Margaux Rose and there is ample parking and large lawned garden with terrace.

-Dream surroundings Yellow Drama is another generously-sized property and offers accommodation for up to 6 people in 3 bedrooms.
+Dream surroundings Yellow Drama is a generously-sized property and offers accommodation for up to 6 people in 3 bedrooms.
 The layout has been designed to take full advantage of both the exposed beams in the roof structure and the large circular windows and as such, the spacious open-plan kitchen/sitting/dining room is on the first floor.
 There are numerous lovely features in this cottage but the first floor bedroom was our favourite.
 With a large antique 4-poster bed at it's centre flanked by two circular windows, extra curves are provided by a striking curved wall at one end of the room.
 A basin sits on a pedestal at this end with glazed doors set into the curved wall hiding a shower and toilet.
 A real show-stopper of a room, worthy of any photo-shoot or film set.

 A beautiful and historical setting